 Many people have a hard time conceiving that God can be a person.
 But the Vedas describe God’s unique personal identity as His highest aspect.
 The following analogy describes how God has three main features – impersonal, localized, and personal:

 In contemplating the above, the reader may ask, “Where are you getting this information from?”
-Apart from Sri Krishna’s own words in Bhagavad-gita, the ancient Vedas (scriptures) of India extensively describe God in detail, His expansions, incarnations and pastimes.
+Apart from Lord Krishna’s own words in Bhagavad-gita, the ancient Vedas (scriptures) of India extensively describe God in detail, His expansions, incarnations, and pastimes.